toyokodo/TextureFinderJava/README.md

 Gets Coordinates from Texture Rotation in Blocks. **Optifine changes block rotations!
 This does not work with Optifine!** I do plan on adding Optifine in the future if that is possible.

+I plan on creating a GUI for beginner users but I lack the Java knowledge to do so.

 ## Installation

 I use [Eclipse IDE for Java Developers](https://www.eclipse.org/).